UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W3_Reproducibility_for_Computational_Wellbeing/Exercises_1.md

 Write a working `.gitignore` for your project based on this sort.
 (GitHub has good starter templates for Python projects if you want a base to edit.)

+**So where does the big raw data actually go?**
+#### Research data
-**So where does the big raw data actually go?** This is where institutional storage comes in — UCL's Research Data Storage Service (RDSS).
+While we are still working on research data, we need somewhere to store it.
+This is where institutional storage comes in — UCL's Research Data Storage Service (RDSS).
 You should already have access to a training project we set up in advance.

 1. Mount the RDSS training project (or use the web upload client if mounting isn't playing nice — ask if you're stuck).
 2. Upload your raw data there instead of committing it to git.
 3. **Checkpoint (at the halfway mark)**: by now you should have RDSS mounted and be part-way through uploading.
 If you're not, flag it now.

 This activity is hard time-limited.
 If you're still stuck when time's up, don't worry — make a note and we'll follow up with you individually after the session, rather than during the workshop.

+#### Publishing data
+Published data should be FAIR.
+The best solution is to publish them in domain-specific archives e.g. ncbi, [bioimage archive](https://www.ebi.ac.uk/bioimage-archive/) etc. If there is not a suitable public archive, UCL has a Research Data Repository where datasets can be published and are discoverable by unique DOIs - more citations!

 **Menti check**: who does offloading data to proper storage actually help?
 [Link]